doctorfree/RoonCommandLine/markdown/list_artist_albums.1.md

 **ALBUM**
 : Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library album names matching the provided album name or containing the substring will be returned

+**EXARTIST**
+: Provide an artist exclusion string, in quotes if it contains spaces.
+No Roon library artist names including the provided artist exclusion string will be searched

+**EXALBUM**
+: Provide an album exclusion string, in quotes if it contains spaces.
+No Roon library album names including the provided album exclusion string will be listed

 # EXAMPLES
 **list_artist_albums Beatles __all__**
 : Will return a list of all Roon library album names by the artists whose name contains "Beatles"

 **list_artist_albums Rocky Moon**
 : Will return a list of Roon library album names by artists whose name contains "Rocky", one per line, displaying only those albums that contain the string "Moon"

+**list_artist_albums Rocky Moon Squirrel Light**
+: Will return a list of Roon library album names by artists whose name contains "Rocky" but do not contain the string "Squirrel", one per line, displaying only those albums that contain the string "Moon" but do not contain the string "Light"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com